-Code Title Credits/ Units
+Code Title Cred its/ nits

-Basic Requireme nts
+Basic Requiremen nts

-Communication S kills
+Communication Sk kills

-ENGL&101 ENGLISH COMPOSITION I 5
+ENGL& 101 English Composition I 5

-ENGL&102 ENGLISH COMPOSITION II 5
+ENGL& 102 English Composition II 5

-Quantitative/Symi bolic Reasoning Requirement
+Quantitative/Symb polic Reasoning Requirement

-MATH&146 INTRODUCTION TO STATISTICS 5
+MATH& 146 Introduction To Stat 5

 Distribution Requ irements

 Humanities

-CMST&220 PUBLIC SPEAKING (fulfills oral communication requirement) 5
+CMST& 220 Public Speaking 5

+or CMST 216 Intercultural Communication

+or CMST& 210 Interpersonal Communication

-Select 10 term cr CMST (p.
-311) edits/units of other Humanities, five of which car n be 10
+Select 10 term cre CMST (p.
+285) edits/units of other Humanities, five of which can be 10

 Social Science

-PSYC&100 GENERAL PSYCHOLOGY 5

-PSYC&200 LIFESPAN PSYCHOLOGY 5
+PSYC& 100 General Psychology 5

+PSYC& 200 Lifespan Psychology 5

-Select five credits s/units of Sociology (p.
-312) 5
+s/units of Social Science course(s) (outside of has PPI dsignator (p.
+286) 5

 Natural Sciences

-Select one from t he following: 5

-BIOL&100 SURVEY OF BIOLOGY

-BIOL 164 & BIOL 165 HUMAN BIOLOGY and HUMAN BIOLOGY LAB 1

-or BIOL&16 0 GENERAL BIOLOGY W/LAB
+BIOL& 160 General Biology W/Lab 5

-BIOL&251 & BIOL&252 & BIOL&253 HUMAN A & P I and HUMAN A & P II and HUMAN A & P III 15
+BIOL& 251 & BIOL& 252 & BIOL& 253 Human A & P I and Human A & P II and Human A & P III 15

-OR
+or

-BIOL&241 & BIOL&242 HUMAN ANATOMY AND PHYSIOLOGY I and HUMAN ANATOMY AND PHYSIOLOGY II 10
+BIOL& 241 & BIOL& 242 Human Anatomy And Physiology I and Human Anatomy And Physiology II 10

-BIOL&260 MICROBIOLOGY 5

-CHEM&121 INTRO TO CHEMISTRY: PRE-HEALTH 5

-CHEM&131 INTRO TO ORGANIC/BIOCHEM 5

-NUTR&101 NUTRITION 2 3
+BIOL& 260 Microbiology 5

+CHEM& 121 Intro To Chemistry: Pre-Health 5

+CHEM& 131 Intro To Organic/Biochem 5

+NUTR& 101 Nutrition 3

 Electives

 Elective Courses (p.
-313) 3 10
+287) 10

-Total Credits/Uni ts 90-96
+Total Credits Req uired 90

-- BIOL&160 preferred. - Students need to be aware that Clark College's nutrition class is only three credits/units, not the required five credits/units. - 3 Up to 10 additional term credits/units of which a maximum of five credits/units may be in college-level courses as defined by the community college, and the remainder shall be fully transferable as defined by the receiving institution. - Students need to consult with the transfer institution to determine which course is 'fully transferable.'
+- Students need to be aware that Clark College's nutrition class is only three credits/units, not the required five credits/units. - Up to 10 additional term credits/units of which a maximum of five credits/units may be in college-level courses as defined by the community college, and the remainder shall be fully transferable as defined by the receiving institution. - Students need to consult with the transfer institution to determine which course is "fully transferable."